Elhamkesh/Breast-Cancer-Scikitlearn/README.md

 # Breast Cancer Scikit Learn

-This is a simple tutorial on Machine Learning with Scikit-Learn
+Simple tutorial on Machine Learning with Scikit-Learn.
+The goal is to get basic understanding of various techniques.

 ## Description

-I use the Wisconsin Breast Cancer Dataset (one of the default, preprocessed and cleaned datasets comes with scikit-learn)

-The target is to classify tumor as 'malignant' or 'benign'.

-The code is written in Python using Jupyter notebook.
+I use the "Wisconsin Breast Cancer" which is a default, preprocessed and cleaned datasets comes with scikit-learn.
+The target is to classify tumor as 'malignant' or 'benign' and code is written in Python using Jupyter notebook.

-Teqchniqes:
+Techniques:
 * KNN
 * Logistic Regression
 * Decision Tree
 * Random Forests
 * Neural Network
 * and SVM